 Cave of Swallows

-The Cave of Swallows (“Sótano de las Golondrinas”), is an open-air pit cave in San Luis Potosí, Mexico.
+The Cave of Swallows (“Sótano de las Golondrinas”), is an open-air pit cave.

-The cave is formed in the El Abra and Tamabra formations, limestones of the Middle Cretaceous age.
-The cave’s speleogenesis is still not fully known but is a result of solutional enlargement along a vertical fracture, with subsequent vadose enlargement.
+The cave is formed in the El Abra and Tamabra formations, limestones of middle Cretaceous age.
+The speleogenesis of the cave is still not fully understood, but it is the result of solution expansion along a vertical fault followed by vadose expansion.

-The cave’s Spanish name “Sótano de las Golondrinas” means “Basement of the Swallows”.
+The Spanish name for the cave is “Sótano de las Golondrinas” which means “Basement of the Swallows”.

-The place owes its name due to the many birds which live in holes in the cave walls.
-These are mostly white-collared swifts and green parakeets, but actual swallows are in fact rarely found here.
+The place got its name because of the many birds that live in holes in the walls of the cave.
+These are mainly white-collared swifts and green parrots, but true swallows are rare here.

-When they cross the edge, the birds pull in their wings and free-fall, extending their wings and pulling out of the dive when they reach the heights of their nests.
-Watching this has become popular with tourists.
+As they cross the edge, the birds clench their wings and fall freely, spreading their wings and breaking out of their dive when they reach the height of their nests.
+Watching this has become popular among tourists.

 From the floor at the bottom of the shaft, there is a series of narrow pits known as The Crevice, totaling about 140 m, which brings the total depth of the cave to 515 m.